 For instance, if you are writing about your company’s milestone 20th anniversary in business, a posting like that would probably be lost in Snapchat or Instagram, because they tend to be inhabited by younger audiences.
 If you posted the same article on LinkedIn, the chances would be much better that it would be read and appreciated by a certain segment of your intended audience.

-By creating more content for more different channels, you will reach a vastly larger audience, and have much greater impact than if you were to narrow your sights on just a few platforms.
+By creating more content for more different channels, you will reach a vastly larger audience.
+You will have much greater impact than if you were to narrow your sights on just a few platforms.
 A big part of public relations is establishing trust and confidence with your target audience, and the best way to do that is to post content where your target target audience spends their time.

-This strategy is even more important if you have an international audience, because within each geographical market, there are a number of different platforms where you should be publishing all kinds of content, all of which is related to your company and its mission.
-The last word on this perspective of how much content is enough, is that although it’s important to produce content for a wide number of different platforms and channels, it still must all be high-quality content, or your company’s credibility will suffer, and that could have a ripple effect across all the channels you post on.
+This strategy is even more important if you have an international audience.
+Within each geographical market, there are a number of different platforms where you should be publishing all kinds of content.
+All of these are related to your company and its mission.
+Although it’s important to produce content for a wide number of different platforms and channels, it still must all be high-quality content.
+If not, your company’s credibility will suffer.
+That could have a ripple effect across all the channels you post on.

 So, how much content is the right amount of content?

 Research your competition and your industry, and then be realistic about the volume of content which your staff can produce.
-Only post content that is useful and unique – and you should also develop a content calendar, so that a nice, steady flow of quality content is being presented to your audience.
-This calendar will serve as a reminder of how frequently you intend to post content, and it will establish a pattern that your readers will appreciate, and will hopefully come back to your site for regularly.
+Only post content that is useful and unique.
+You must also develop a content calendar, so that you present a nice, steady flow of quality content to your audience.
+This calendar will serve as a reminder of how frequently you intend to post content.
+It will establish a pattern that your readers will appreciate, and will hopefully come back to your site for regularly.
 Consistency and quality are crucial.

-Most SEO agencies suggest no less than one blog post per week, but if you can produce five blog posts per week that are all at least 1000+ words of quality content, then you’re likely to see your site perform better in organic searches than if you only post once per week.
+Most SEO agencies suggest no less than one blog post per week.
+But if you can produce five blog posts per week that are all at least 1000+ words of quality content, then you’re likely to see your site perform better in organic searches than if you only post once per week.
 Keep your content simple, clean, and easy to digest.
-Studies have shown that postings of around 1,000 words are the ones most commonly consulted by readers, and which can provide the appropriate level of detail without getting bogged down in minutiae.
+Studies show that postings of around 1,000 words are the ones most commonly consulted by readers.
+These can provide the appropriate level of detail without getting bogged down in minutiae.

-As an example of posting relevant content, if you own a medical practice and you just acquired a new piece of diagnostic equipment, it would be a great idea to post information about it, but only information which would appeal to patients and potential patients.
+Here is an example of posting relevant content.
+If you own a medical practice and you just acquired a new piece of diagnostic equipment, it would be a great idea to post information about it.
+But only post information which would appeal to patients and potential patients.
 How will it make their visits shorter, or how will it allow you to better diagnose their medical issues?
-Leave out all the technical jargon that won’t make sense to them, regardless of how fascinating the information is to you, and just inform them how that new diagnostic equipment is going to make their lives better.
+Leave out all the technical jargon that won’t make sense to them.
+Yes, regardless of how fascinating the information is to you!
+Just inform them how that new diagnostic equipment is going to make their lives better.

 Quality Over Quantity

-The consensus of opinion among most content experts is that it’s more important to focus on quality than quantity, and that it’s also very important to maintain that kind of quality through consistent posts.
-It might only take one low-quality post to lose a number of followers, or to have unhappy visitors abandon your site.
-In this regard, you’re really only as good as your last post, so it’s good to keep in mind that every single post should be subject to the same standards of high-quality.
+The consensus of opinion among most content experts is that it’s more important to focus on quality than quantity.
+It’s also very important to maintain that kind of quality through consistent posts.
+It might only take one low-quality post to lose followers, or to have visitors abandon your site.
+In this regard, you’re really only as good as your last post.
+It’s good to keep in mind that every single post should be subject to the same standards of high quality.

-Most experts also recommend the use of metric tools and analytics to gauge how well your message is being received by your intended audience.
-It might take several iterations of posting and analyzing before you hit upon the perfect balance for your posted content, but once you do hit the sweet spot, it will definitely be worthwhile.
+Most experts also recommend the use of metric tools and analytics.
+These gauge how well your intended audience receives your message.
+It might take several iterations of posting and analyzing before you hit upon the perfect balance for your posted content.
+But once you do hit the sweet spot, it will definitely be worthwhile.
 When you find exactly the right rhythm for posting through emails, blogs, and social media, you just might find that posting less is bringing you much greater success.

 If your company would like help with managing your internet marketing, and deciding exactly what kind of content should be posted to connect with your visitors, ClickFirst Marketing is available to help you get to know your target audience.
-We have the experience and the knowledge to understand what resonates with readers and what kind of information they’re looking for, and we can help you create the kind of content which will be well-received by those people you’re trying to reach.
+We have the experience and the knowledge to understand what resonates with readers and what kind of information they’re looking for.
+We can help you create the kind of content which will be well-received by those people you’re trying to reach.